DFHack/dfhack/docs/plugins/stockpiles.rst

 Exported stockpile settings are saved in the ``dfhack-config/stockpiles`` folder, where you can view and delete them, if desired.
-Names can only contain numbers, letters, periods, underscores, dashes, and spaces.
-If the name has spaces, be sure to surround it with double quotes (:kbd:`"`).
+Names can only contain numbers, letters, periods, and underscores.

 The names of library settings files are all prefixed by the string ``library/``.
 You can specify library files explicitly by including the prefix, or you can